somebeaver/Lowrider.js/README.md

 ## Hooks

-Hooks are called by Lowrider.js when certain lifecycle events happen.
+The hooks in Lowrider.js are not like the hooks in React.
+In Lowrider.js, hooks are just callbacks that are triggered when certain lifecycle events happen.
 Hooks should always be `async` functions, or if not, must return a `Promise`.
 Have the hook return or resolve false (*not* `reject()`) to stop rendering the component.

 For each lifecycle event, there is a hook.